ISO 27001 for Startups: A Practical Guide to Help Founders (2026)

 This risk-driven framework defines the required standards that companies of any size can use to minimise security risks and protect sensitive data by:

-• Identifying your information risks
+• Identifying our information risks

 • Applying appropriate controls( Annex A)